-We do not focus on any specific projects here, but rather on the common processes and policies found in most of Apache projects.
-Our goal is to help you understand how the ASF works and give you the confidence to participate more directly in Apache projects that interest you.
+We do not focus on specific projects here, but rather on the common processes and policies called The Apache Way found in most Apache projects.
+Our goal is to help you understand how the ASF works and give you the confidence to participate in the specific Apache projects that interest you.

-We have a list of speaker resources for both conference organizers and speakers.
+We have a list of speaker resources for conference organizers and speakers, including some useful Apache slides.

 If you know a little about open source and want to understand how the ASF works our contributors section is for you.